 You can find out more about how to begin a project in this post - Starting Up a Project (SU) Process.

-An example might be that a customer may want something to be user friendly – you will need to establish exactly what that means – does it mean 2 clicks to completion, clear easy to read fonts, more graphics or pictures to explain complex terms etc.
+An example might be that a customer may want something to be user-friendly – you will need to establish exactly what that means – does it mean 2 clicks to completion, clear easy to read fonts, more graphics or pictures to explain complex terms etc.

-In a PRINCE2 project, your objective in Starting Up is to capture the customer quality expectations in a document called a Project Product Description – this document describes at high level what the project is going to deliver and its quality attributes.
+In a PRINCE2 project, your objective in Starting Up is to capture the customer quality expectations in a document called a Project Product Description – this document describes at a high level what the project is going to deliver and its quality attributes.
 You will also capture more specific acceptance criteria which describe in measurable, quantifiable terms the exact criteria the expectations will meet to be acceptable to the customer.

-So right at the beginning of the project we should have a pretty good idea what our customer expects in terms of quality from their final deliverable.
+So right at the beginning of the project, we should have a pretty good idea what our customer expects in terms of quality from their final deliverable.